AlgebraicJulia/AlgebraicDynamics.jl/docs/src/TLN.md

 ````

 Once we compute the fixed point, we can plug it in to the dynamics and simulate.
-This finds the corresponding ocscilatory attractor due to the numerical perturbations.
+This finds the corresponding oscillatory attractor due to the numerical perturbations.
-We could converge to this attractor faster by adding our our perturbation to `fp.u`.
+We could converge to this attractor faster by adding a perturbation to `fp.u`.

 ````@example TLN
 prob = ODEProblem(tln, fp.u, (0,150))